binelson/dockerized-tp-eap-controller/README.md

 ## Overview

-The point of this is to have a simple dockerized container which can run the TP-Link EAP Controller
+This repo provides a simple dockerized container which can run the [TP-Link EAP Controller](http://www.tp-link.com/common/Spotlight/EAP_controller.html)

 To simply run this, you can do the following: